White Chocolate and Raspberry Cookies

 This post contains affiliate links.
 Read the full disclosure here.

-These white chocolate and raspberry cookies are sooo dang good – and the best part is how easy they are!
+These white chocolate and raspberry cookies are soft and chewy and so easy to make!
 They bring together the rich indulgent flavors of white chocolate with the summery sweet tang of raspberries.
+The best part is that they’re ready in under 20 minutes with no dough chilling required!

-- These raspberry cookies use real raspberries for bursts of fresh raspberry flavor, but can also be made using freeze-dried or frozen raspberries.
+These raspberry cookies use real raspberries for bursts of fresh raspberry flavor, but just like my white chocolate raspberry blondies, they can also be made using freeze-dried or frozen raspberries.
 That means you can make them year round, not just in the summer!

 Ingredient Notes